 Note: This provision is not applicable in the following cases:

-a) Where the consideration for issue of shares is received by a venture capital undertaking from a venture capital company or venture capital fund.
+a) Where the consideration for issue of shares is received by a venture capital undertaking from a venture capital company or venture capital fund or a specified fund.

 b) Where the consideration for issue of shares is received by company from class or classes of person as notified by the Government.